andrewlit10/andrewlit10/README.md

 ![coding illustration](https://cdni.iconscout.com/illustration/premium/thumb/man-coder-developed-code-in-computer-6818031-5625514.png)

-I'm currently learning how to code! 🧑🏻‍💻 I enjoy using creative solutions to solve real-life problems.
-I bought my first computer 🖥️ at age 10 and have been obsessed with technology ever since.
-When I'm not learning to code, I enjoy my AMC A-List pass 🎬, enjoy nature 🍃 and spend time with family & friends!
+I'm a Front-End Web Developer.
+I enjoy using creative solutions to solve real-life problems.
+I bought my first computer at age 10 and have been obsessed with technology ever since.
+When I'm not learning to code, I enjoy my AMC A-List pass, enjoy nature, and spend time with family and friends!

 <br>